DipanshuKalra/Emotion-Detection-App/README.md

 Sign up for developer account on Twitter and get your own API credentials.
 - [Twitter API Docs](https://developer.twitter.com/en/docs/twitter-api)

-Replace the API keys and tokens in the app.py file.
+Replace the API keys and tokens in the model data/app.py file.

 ## Installing jprq